Rebecca Schaeffer: Murder

 On July 18, 1989, 19-year-old fan Robert John Bardo shot and killed Schaeffer at her home in West Hollywood.
 At the time of her death, she had been stalked by Bardo for three years.
 He had previously been obsessed with child peace activist Samantha Smith, who died in a plane crash in 1985.
 He then wrote numerous letters to Schaeffer, one of which she answered.
 In 1987, he traveled to Los Angeles hoping to meet with Schaeffer on the set of My Sister Sam, but Warner Bros. security turned him away.
 He returned a month later armed with a knife, but security guards again prevented him from gaining access.
-He returned to his native Tucson, Arizona, and lost focus on Schaeffer for a while as his obsession shifted toward pop singers Tiffany, Debbie Gibson and Madonna.
+He returned to his native Tucson, Arizona, and lost focus on Schaeffer for a while as his obsession shifted towards pop singers Tiffany, Debbie Gibson, and Madonna.

-Bardo watched Schaeffer in the black comedy Scenes from the Class Struggle in Beverly Hills in 1989, in which she appeared in bed with another actor.
+Bardo watched Schaeffer in the black comedy film, Scenes from the Class Struggle in Beverly Hills in 1989, in which she appeared in bed with another actor.
 He became enraged by the scene, apparently out of jealousy, and decided that Schaeffer should be punished for "becoming another Hollywood whore".
 Arthur Richard Jackson had stalked and stabbed actress Theresa Saldana in 1982, and Bardo learned that Jackson had used a private investigator to obtain Saldana's address.
 Bardo then paid a detective agency in Tucson $250 to find Schaeffer's home address in California's Department of Motor Vehicles (DMV) records.
-His brother helped him get a Ruger GP100 .357 handgun.
+With the help of his brother, he acquired a Ruger GP100 .357 revolver.

 Bardo traveled to Los Angeles a third time and roamed the neighborhood where Schaeffer lived, asking people if she actually lived there.
 Once he was certain that the address was correct, he rang the doorbell.
 Schaeffer was preparing for an audition for The Godfather Part III and was expecting a script to be delivered, so she answered the door.
 Bardo showed her a letter and autograph that she had previously sent him; after a short conversation, she asked him not to come to her home again.
 He went to a diner nearby and had breakfast, then returned to her apartment an hour later.
 She answered the door with "a cold look on her face", Bardo later said.
-He pulled out the handgun and shot her in the chest at point-blank range in the doorway of her apartment building; according to Bardo, she fell and said only, "Why?"
+He pulled out the handgun and shot her in the chest at point-blank range in the doorway of her apartment building; according to Bardo, she collapsed repeating, "Why?
+Why?".
 Schaeffer was rushed to the emergency room of Cedars-Sinai Medical Center, where she was pronounced dead 30 minutes after her arrival.
-She was buried at Ahavai Sholom Cemetery in Portland.
+She was buried at Ahavai Sholom Cemetery in Portland, Oregon.